Today, you’re going to learn how to stop love addiction patterns and start loving yourself.

 - lacking the ability to empathize or show feelings

 A healthy boundary is permeable.
-It allows exchange of thoughts, feelings and actions while protecting our psychological territory.
+It allows the exchange of thoughts, feelings, and actions while protecting our psychological territory.

 #7.
 You Fear Letting Go

-While loss is painful, those who don’t have a love addiction will face their pain, trusting that it will end and that letting go is for their best interest.
+While loss is painful, those who don’t have a love addiction will face their pain, trusting that it will end and that letting go is in their best interest.

 When love addiction is so intense, so is the fear of letting go.
 As a result, you may find yourself stuck in a toxic relationship for years.